 Rinaldo and Armida Tapestries

-Starting the week of June 17 and continuing through July 12, the Rinaldo and Armida tapestries in the Viola Bray Renaissance Gallery will undergo a conservation treatment, parts of which will be visible to the public during open hours.
+In 2019 the Rinaldo and Armida tapestries in the Viola Bray Renaissance Gallery underwent conservation treatment, parts of which were visible to the public during open hours.
 This treatment was made possible by a generous grant from the Bray Charitable Trust, a foundation established by Viola Bray to provide funds for the care and maintenance of the collection, the acquisition of new works, and other cultural endeavors.

 The large-scale Baroque era tapestries, depicting the love story of Rinaldo and Armida based on designs by Simon Vouet, painter to King Louis XIII of France, are the heart of the Bray Gallery.
 These are the only known set of this series comprising ten pieces—making them exceptionally significant.
 They are also unique in having remained together, borders and selvage edges intact, for their entire history, when they left Raphael de la Planche’s workshop looms in 1637.